Cloud0723/ML-IRL/README.md

 ## Instructions
 - All the experiments are to be run under the root folder.
 - Before starting experiments, please `export PYTHONPATH=${PWD}:$PYTHONPATH` for env variable.
-- We use yaml files in `configs/` for experimental configurations, please change `obj` value (in the first line) for each method, here is the list of `obj` values:
+- We use yaml files in `configs/` for experimental configurations, Please change `obj` value (in the first line) for each method, here is the list of `obj` values:
     -  Our methods (ML-IRL): ML_S: `maxentirl`, ML_SA: `maxentirl_sa`
 - After running, you will see the training logs in `logs/` folder.